johnreynoldsventure/github.io/index.md

-## John Reynolds' Venture LLC
+## John Reynolds' Venture

-*Producer of thoughtful tools for people who like to think...*
+*Order in a world of distractions and interruptions...*

 Check out [Trules](https://trules.app) for online deliberations